xuhao1/greporter/README.md

 - some data

 ## Usage
+Click to run src/gReporter.exe

-Click and run the whole pipeline tools.
+Set the data folder and run the whole pipeline tools with one button.

 ## Developing tool